Flax seeds podi recipe. You can serve this flax chutney powder as a side dish to idli, dosa mixed with sesame oil or you can also mix it with rice.

 - Dry roast whole dry red chilies for 1-2 minutes.
 Transfer to a plate.

-- In the same pan when it is still warm, add tamarind and roast for a minute.
+- In the same pan when it is still warm, add tamarind, garlic (if using) and roast for a minute.

 - Take dry red chilies, tamarind, salt in a mixie jar and grind to a coarse powder.